w00000dy/ESP-Relay/README.md

 # ESP-Relay 🔌
-A implementation of an ESP8266 webserver to control multiple relays.
+A implementation of an ESP8266 or ESP32 webserver to control multiple relays.
 ## GUI 🖥️
 With the web-gui you can controll multiple relays.
 You can toggle your relays or either switch them on or off.
 <img src="/images/main.png">